rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/index.md

 ---
-title: 'Spiceworks Developers - Cloud Apps Overview'
+title: 'Cloud Apps Overview'
-layout: 'documentation'
+layout: 'plugins'
 ---

 # What is a Cloud App?